JeremiahKaren/35percent.github.io/_posts/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre.md

 ## Relocation applications rejected

 The SLC survey is a relatively small, but its finding that 4 out of 10 traders have no place to go is mirrored by the much larger and earlier research of [Latin Elephant](https://latinelephant.org/)/[petit elephant](https://twitter.com/elephant_petit/status/1118825370017386496).
 This has tracked the fate of nearly a hundred businesses, since December 2018 and estimated [that only 40 would be relocated](http://35percent.org/2020-01-20-elephant-traders-still-homeless/), a prediction that now appears to be confirmed by Southwark Council in its [own assessment of the relocation process](http://moderngov.southwark.gov.uk/documents/s88161/Appendix%20D.pdf).
-This states that while there have been 64 applications for three of the four main relocation sites, only 36 have been successful, with 28 rejected. [^1]  Southwark gives no explanation for this, or says anything about what exactly it expects these 28 businesses to do.
-The fourth site, Elephant Park, has had one successful application out of 5. [^2]
+This states that while there have been 64 applications for three of the four main relocation sites, only 36 have been successful, with 28 rejected[^1].
+Southwark gives no explanation for this, or says anything about what exactly it expects these 28 businesses to do.
+The fourth site, Elephant Park, has had one successful application out of 5[^2].

 ## Public support for development falls